nvimdev/dope/README.md

 ## Usage

-You can fork it, or put it in your own repo.
-Fork is recommended. because it can synchronizes any change I do on the `core` folder. other folders will not change in future. and if you like this neovim raimbow logo need install `lolcat`
+click button `use template` and if you like this neovim raimbow logo need install `lolcat`

 ### How to install plugins